 One of the most moving essays of the volume, Harari recounts his feelings of alienation when he arrived in Mlynov in the winter of 1937–1938.
 Though everything was familiar, everything was also strange.
 Harari captures the realization that his life in Palestine has fundamentally changed him and made what had been his home town seem like a foreign place.
 Harari recalls how proud his father was of his son and pressing him to attend the synagogue, and take an honor, though Harari was not in the habit of praying anymore.
 Among the more evocative moments, other residents of the town would grab his coat and smell it as if there might be something special from the smell of Eretz Yisrael.

-The author of this essay was the son of Moshe, grandson of Yankel, and great-grandson of Avraham Holtzeker/Goldseker.
-He is a cousin of the other Holtzeker/Goldseker descendants who contributed to this volume: Boruch Meren, Eta (Goldseker) Fishman, and Baila Holtzeker, each of whom descend from one of Avraham Holtzeker's five sons: Hirsch, Moishe, Yankel (or Yaakov), Shimon and Yoel.
+Yankev (Yaakov) Holzeker contributed an essay to the Memorial book.
+He was a great-grandson of Avraham Holtzeker/Goldseker and a grandson of Avraham's son, Yankel, one of the five original Holtzeker brothers who arrived in Mlynov.
+Yankel/Yaakov was thus a cousin of the other Holtzeker/Goldseker descendants who contributed to this volume: Boruch Meren, Eta (Goldseker) Fishman, and Baila Holtzeker, each of whom descended from one of Avraham Holtzeker's five sons: Hirsch, Moishe, Yankel (or Yaakov), Shimon and Yoel.
+This Yankel/Yaakov's lineage from the ancestor Avraham was as follows: Avraham-> his son Yankel-> his son Moshe-> his son Yankel/Yaakov (the author of the Memorial book essay).

 "My Hometown Mlynov," (Yiddish), 226–228.